The Importance of an ECE Preschool Curriculum

-Research shows that the development of important emotional, cognitive, and behavioral skills takes place early in life.
-The foundational skills – letters, numbers, and shapes – are not only important for a successful transition to school, but also for later academic achievement and social adjustment.
-The socio-emotional benefits of preschool, learning to communicate and get along with others, is also of paramount importance to the development of ‘soft skills’ and emotional competence in life.
-Thus, a holistic approach to learning and development benefits those who attend a quality preschool with an age and culture-appropriate curriculum.
+Studies indicate that key emotional, cognitive, and behavioral skills are developed early in life.
+Foundational skills – such as recognition of letters, numbers, and shapes – are not only crucial for a smooth transition into school, but also for later academic achievement and social adjustment.
+The socio-emotional benefits of preschool, including learning to communicate and interact with others, are vital to the cultivation of 'soft skills' and emotional competence in life.
+A comprehensive approach to learning and development offers significant advantages to those who attend a quality preschool with an age and culture-appropriate curriculum.

-The goal Liberty’s preschool curriculum is to teach and develop the whole child in key areas:
+Liberty's preschool curriculum aims to nurture and educate the whole child in the following key areas:

 • Early Mathematics